directus/directus/readme.md

 You will need Git to keep your test version of Directus up to date.
 Unless you already have Git installed, you can download it from [here](http://git-scm.com/).

 #### Step 3: Pull down Directus from github
 Create a directory named "directus" in the www root.
-Next, open the directory and type:
+Next, open the directory in the terminal and type:

 ```
 $ git init